kletobias/kletobias.github.io/_projects/04_questionnaire.md

-What is special about these tuples, is that they can be used to represent a pair of independent variable, dependent varible for each such set in the dataset.
+What is special about these tuples, is that they can be used to represent a pair of independent variable, dependent variable for each such set in the dataset.
 Using this tuple structure, one can conveniently access the independent and dependent variable by using standard python indexing.
 E.g., for a tuple `t=(1,'a')` , one can access the first component like so: `t[0]` and the second one, like this: `t[1]`

 ## 27.